SHADY LANE

 FLAVOUR:

 Sourcing crops for Shady Lane is always a fun challenge.
 We look for crops with a smooth sensory experience opening with a mild acidity, think cooked apples or pears, with a strong cocoa or cooked sugar backing.
-Alejandro Martinez's lot is a perfect fit with its beautiful bosc pear flavours that mingle with the sticky sweetness of amaretto or a coconut pecan frosting.
-The finish is big with lingering notes of cream and chocolate.
+We featured Rene last year in Shady Lane and it is such a great fit.
+I has a big body and a nice long finish that mixes milk chocolate with caramel and a really rich spice and apple flavour.

 PARAMETERS: